TheAlvinct123/freeCodeCamp-Full-Stack-Certification/README.md

-# freeCodeCamp Full Stack Certification Projects
+# FreeCodeCamp Full Stack Certification Projects

-This repository contains all of my projects and labs for the [freeCodeCamp Full Stack Certification](https://www.freecodecamp.org/).
+This repository contains all of my projects and labs for the [FreeCodeCamp Full Stack Certification](https://www.freecodecamp.org/).
 These projects cover a variety of web development concepts including:

 - Responsive Web Design
 - JavaScript Algorithms and Data Structures